-Kickstarter has earned a reputation as the best crowdfunding platform of them all and has some pretty impressive stats to back up that title.
+Kickstarter has earned a reputation as the best crowdfunding platform and has some pretty impressive stats to support that title.

 From poor execution to outright scams, there are many reasons why Kickstarter projects have failed over the years.
 Here are 12 of the biggest Kickstarter fails to be glad you didn’t back (hopefully)...

 What Pebble Time was: Pebble Time was a water-resistant smartwatch that featured up to 7 days of battery life and a built-in microphone for voice replies to messages.
 The watch also had an e-paper display that mimicked the appearance of ink on paper, similar to a Kindle’s display.

 The Kickstarter campaign also offered a fancier version of the watch called Pebble Time Steel, which had an even longer battery life of up to 10 days, a stainless steel display, and both a steel and a leather wristband.

 Why it failed: Even though Pebble Time had a good product and shipped it out to backers as promised, the company truly let down all its backers by selling its technology and staff to FitBit.

 Because of the buyout, Pebble Time owners would no longer receive software updates, replacement parts, or warranty support.
 In other words, anyone who backed the Kickstarter project received a watch that would only last for a year or two.

 What Coolest Cooler was: The Coolest Cooler Kickstarter campaign was launched to fund an all-in-one party cooler that not only kept your beverages cold, but could also open beers, crush ice, and blend drinks.